Students who are interested in applying for federal financial aid are encouraged to apply by June 1

 federal direct loans.

-When a student who is receiving a Pell grant, FSEOG and/or family educational loan withdraws from the withdraws from the college or stops attending classes, a portion of the financial a student withdraws or stops attending classes prior to the 60 percent point of the number of days the student actually attended.
-If a student withdraws or stops attending classes after completing at least 60 percent of the term, the student is eligible for 100 percent for 100 percent of the federal financial aid funds received.
+When a student who is receiving a Pell grant, FSEOG and/or a federal direct loan withdraws from the college or stops attending classes, a portion of the financial a student withdraws or stops attending classes prior to the 60 percent point of of days the student actually attended.
+If a student withdraws or stops attending classes after completing at least 60 percent of the term, the student is eligible for 100 percent of the federal financial aid funds received.